Sunday, 25 June 2017

 Sunday within the Octave of the Sacred Heart - Third Sunday after Pentecost

-At Vespers yesterday afternoon the antiphons Suavi jugo tuo etc were sung, not doubled, with psalms 109, 110, 111, 115 & 129.
-The chapter was Carissimi, humiliamini etc and the Office hymn En ut superba criminum.
-After the collect of the Sunday commemorations were sung of the preceding feast of St. Francis Caracciolo, of St. Bonfiface and of the Octave.
+Vespers yesterday afternoon were second Vespers of the feast of St. John the Baptist.
+The antiphons Elisabeth Zachariae etc were sung, doubled, with Pss.
+109, 110, 111, 112 & 116.
+The Office hymn was Ut queant laxis.
+After the collect of the feast commemorations were sung of the Sunday, of the Octave of the Sacred Heart and of St. William the Abbot.
 The Suffrage was omitted.
 At Compline the Dominical psalms were sung and Te lucis had the Doxology and tone of the Octave.
 The Dominical preces were omitted.

 At the Hours the hymns have the Doxology Jesu tibi sit gloria, Qui Corde fundis gratiam etc. The antiphons from Lauds are sung in the normal sequence at the Hours.
 At Prime the festal psalms are sung (Pss.
 53, 118i & 118ii).
 In the short responsory the versicle Qui Corde fundis gratiam is sung.
 The lectio brevis is of the Sunday, Deus autem.

-In the 'liturgical books of 1962' the Octave of the Sacred Heart has been abolished.
+In the 'liturgical books of 1962' the Octaves of the Sacred Heart and of the Nativity of St. John the Baptist have been abolished.
 The liturgical colour of the day is green.
-At Vespers on Saturday there were no commemorations.
-At Compline the psalms of Saturday were sung.
+At Vespers on Saturday the Sunday, only, was commemorated.
 Mattins is is cut down to a single nocturn of three lessons.
 At Lauds there are no commemorations.
 Prime has the Dominical psalms and Qui sedes etc in the short responsory.
 None of the hymns have the Doxology of the abolished Octave.
 Mass has a single collect and the preface of the Trinity.
 At Vespers the antiphons and psalms of Sunday are sung, there are no commemorations.